hoverflies

 German: Garten-Keilfleckschwebfliege.

 Eristalis arbustorum.
 Genus: Eristalis. male..
 Eristalis arbustorum.
 Genus: Eristalis. female.
 Eristalis arbustorum.
 Genus: Eristalis. female.
 Eristalis arbustorum.
 Genus: Eristalis. female.
 Eristalis arbustorum.
-Genus: Eristalis. male Eristalis arbustorum.
+Genus: Eristalis. male Eurasian Drone Fly (Eristalis arbustorum).
 Genus: Eristalis.
 Family hoverflies (Syrphidae).

 It is very similar to the Eristalis abusiva.
 The face is white hairy.
 Sometimes there is a small black middle stripe on the face.
 The Eristalis arbustorum has a hairy arista.
 The Eristalis abusiva has an almost bare arista.
 A quarter of the shin of the Eristalis arbustorum is deep black.
 A fifth of the shin of the Eristalis abusiva is black.